 Promote the education of BIPOC communities on water safety and drowning prevention measures.

-Ensure that the issues that preclude BIPOC communities from engaging in aquatics are understood and adequately addressed.
+Ensure that the issues that preclude BIPOC communities from engaging in aquatics are researched, understood and adequately addressed.

 It's Time To Change The Narrative